-Table Base Base Information Source Mathadalami Assumptions Name Reference ltem Actual / Estimate Source Methodology Assumptions A FAMR lists individual assets that contain the following information: Asset description (text field) Depreciation start date (date field) Estimated useful life (years) Original Cost (\$) Acquisition (\$) (includes Transfers) Disposals/retirements (\$) Accumulated depreciation (\$) Depreciation for the year (\$) Depreciation retirements (\$) Closing book value (\$) The useful life for each category was calculated based on the calculated weighted average cost useful life formula below with the information sourced from FAMR.
-Weighted average cost useful life equals: \[\sum{\text{Opening Cost}} + Aquisitions + Retirements \) \[\text{Total 'Description' Cost} \] Asset useful life Note that the Total Description Costs is the sum of Opening cost + Additions- Retirements.
-EGP's land and easements have a finite useful life and therefore the useful life is reported in the template.
-Reason for choosing this useful life The economic useful life of individual assets is defined in terms of the Australian Accounting Standards and the asset's expected use to EGP which may not fall within the Guideline's Appendix A - Pipeline asset lives.
-The estimation of the
+Name Reference Item Source Methodology Assumptions Estimate Estimate Asset description (text field) Depreciation start date (date field) Estimated useful life (years) Original Cost (\$) Acquisition (\$) (includes Transfers) Disposals/retirements (\$) Acquisition (\$) (includes Transfers) Disposals/retirements (\$) Accumulated depreciation (\$) Depreciation for the year (\$) Depreciation fell-timements (\$) Closing book value (\$) The useful life for each category was calculated based on the calculated weighted average cost useful life formula below with the information sourced from FAMR.
+Weighted average cost useful life equals: \[\sum{Opening Cost + Aquistions + Petirements \) Total Description Cost Asset useful life quals: \[\sum{Opening Cost + Aquistions + Petirements \) Total Description Cost Additions-Retirements. \] EGP's land and easements have a finite useful life and therefore the useful life is reported in the template.
+Reason for choosing this useful life The economic useful life of individual assets is defined in terms of the Australian Accounting Standards and the asset's expected use to EGP which may not fall within the Guideline's Appendix A-Pipeline asset lives.
+The estimation of the economic useful life of an asset is a matter of lidequement based enconic useful life of an asset is a matter of lidequement based